mriiad/mriiad/README.md

 Here are some ideas to get you started:

-- ⚡ Full Stack Developer
+- ⚡ Full Stack Developer (Java / React)
 - 🔭 Working on some React projects
-- 🌱 Java Developer
+- 🌱 MERN Developer
 - 👯 Open to collaborate
 - 📫 How to reach me: https://www.linkedin.com/in/mohamed-riad
 <!-- -